thephpleague/fractal/glossary.md

     <dt id="term-embed">Include</dt>
     <dd>Data usually has relationships to other data.
 Users have posts, posts have
-    comments, comments belong to posts, etc. When represented in RESTful APIs this data is usually data is "included" (a.k.a embedded or nested) into the resource.
+    comments, comments belong to posts, etc. When represented in RESTful APIs this data is usually "included" (a.k.a embedded or nested) into the resource.
     A transformer will contain <code>includePosts()</code> methods, which will expect a resource to be returned, so it can be placed inside the parent resource.</dd>